 Logstash exists to ingest data and store it for use by the Elasticsearch search engine.
 It can process various inputs, primarily logging data or data in a similar format.

 It can transform the data (clean up, reformat, etc.) and forward it to various outputs, one of which is Elasticsearch.
 It might also forward the data to other tools for analysis, archival, alerting, and / or monitoring.
-(Note: Elasticsearch can also do alerting.)
+Note: Elasticsearch can also do alerting.

 One option is to activate geo-location as part of the data transformation.

-It supports plug-ins for specialized tasks.

-It can process Azure, ArcSight and NetFlow data via specialized modules.
+Logstash supports plug-ins for specialized tasks.
+For example, it can process Azure, ArcSight and NetFlow data via specialized modules.

 Besides log data, Logstash can also collect metric data from various platforms, including IOT sensor data.

 That’s the short version of the product description, and about all I have to say about Logstash.
 In skimming the documentation, I found nothing I felt the need to try out within Logstash itself.
-It looks like there’s a lot of useful functionality, but building data pipelines to other tools gets outside the intended scope for this series of blogs.
+It looks like there’s a lot of useful functionality.
+However, building data pipelines to other tools gets outside the intended scope for this series of blogs.

 See the References section for links to the Logstash documentation for more detail.